Year 10

 In Industry Collab students are required to work beyond the classroom to engage with the arts community, industry and issues (community and /or industry).
 Students will develop their understanding of real-world community and/or industry arts practices as well as developing the soft skills required to be a practicing artist in any field.
 This course is designed to give students an opportunity to engage with the broader community, to seek and document industry engagement or to bring demanding extra-curricular activities into the classroom.

-In Musical Theatre students will learn the basics of dance and in a Broadway style and explore how to create characters for the stage.
+In Musical Theatre students will learn the basics of dance and drama in a Broadway style and explore how to create characters for the stage.
 Students will develop their technical dance skills through practically engaging in a variety of technique classes and learning choreographed routines.
 They will develop acting techniques and understand how to manipulate their expressive skills to create a range of characters.
 They will learn Musical Theatre history and discover a variety of musicals from the golden oldies to this year’s Tony Award winners.
 This course is designed for all ability levels and to cater for those performers who want to hone their acting and movement skills.

 In this elective, students will develop their skills and understanding in screen acting in front of and behind the camera.
 They will explore and study a range of films and actors that use a range of different acting techniques to create and realise multiple roles.
 Students will learn the art of understated acting and how this contrasts to stage acting.
 This subject provides students with the opportunity to rehearse, memorise and present a range of scripts in front of a camera.
 These performances will be recorded for students to watch their work back for self critique and to use this to further develop their screen acting skills.
 As well as performing in front of the camera, students will learn the basics of how to operate a camera to film one another.
 While this elective does not require any prior acting experience, it does require hard work and dedication to get the best out of this class.